 From 2018 to the modern day, NLP researchers have engaged in a steady march toward ever-larger models.
 Hugging Face’s Julien Simon called this steady increase a “new Moore’s Law.”

 As large language models grew, they improved.
 OpenAI’s GPT-2, finalized in 2019 at 1.5 billion parameters, raised eyebrows by producing convincing prose.
-GPT-2’s impressive performance gave OpenAI pause; the company announced in February of that year that it wouldn’t release the full-sized version of the model immediately, due to “concerns about large language models being used to generate deceptive, biased, or abusive language at scale.”
+GPT-2’s impressive performance gave OpenAI pause; the company initially withheld the full-sized version of the model, due to “concerns about large language models being used to generate deceptive, biased, or abusive language at scale.”
 Instead, they released a smaller, less-compelling version of the model at first, and followed up with several increasingly-large variations.

 Next, OpenAI released GPT-3 in June of 2020.
 At 175 billion parameters, GPT-3 set the new size standard for large language models.
 It quickly became the focal point for large language model research (you’ll see it referenced many times in this document), and served as the original underpinning of ChatGPT.

 Most recently, OpenAI debuted GPT-4.
 At the time of this writing, OpenAI has not publicly stated GPT-4’s parameter count, but one estimate based on conversations with OpenAI employees put it at one trillion parameters—five times the size of GPT-3 and nearly 3,000 times the size of the original large version of BERT.
-The gargantuan model represented a meaningful improvement over its predecessors, allowing users to process up to 50 pages of text at once and reducing the incidence of “hallucinations” that plagued GPT-3.
+The gargantuan model represented a meaningful improvement over its predecessors, allowing users to process up to 50 pages of text—an achievement later built upon by “long context models” like Gemini 1.5, which could handle a million or more tokens per request.

 The ChatGPT moment